NOW ACCEPTING APPLICATIONS

 How To Apply

 Applications are currently being accepted for the Solidarity Fund.
 Click HERE to access the proposal application form.
-At this time we will accept applications on a rolling basis.
+At this time we will accept applications until 5:00 pm on April 10, 2017.

 We recommend that you read all proposal questions before submitting your application.
 The application form is set up to allow for this initial review.